Skip to main content

 }

-transitionEvent can also define the following same blocks as insertEvent.
+transitionEvent can also define the following blocks (which are the same as for insertEvent).
 Click to see their descriptions for usage details:

 Client API